moby/moby/docs/installation/linux/ubuntulinux.md

 ### Prerequisites by Ubuntu Version

+- Ubuntu Xenial 16.04 (LTS)
 - Ubuntu Wily 15.10
 - Ubuntu Trusty 14.04 (LTS)

-For Ubuntu Trusty and Wily, it's recommended to install the `linux-image-extra` kernel package.
+For Ubuntu Trusty, Wily, and Xenial, it's recommended to install the `linux-image-extra` kernel package.
 The `linux-image-extra` package allows you use the `aufs` storage driver.